Introducing English for Research Publication Purposes

 - new directions in ERPP practice and research.

-This book is essential reading for students and scholars within the areas of in Applied linguistics, TESOL, and English for Academic Purposes.
+This book is essential reading for students and scholars within the areas of applied linguistics, TESOL, and English for Academic Purposes.

 Chapter 1.
 Introduction